 With cosmetic procedures growing in popularity, more patients than ever are seeking minimally invasive treatments to rejuvenate their look.
 A prime concern for many patients is downtime, which can be due to both bruising and swelling.
 While every effort is made to minimize these with both injections and surgery, when bruising and swelling do occur, they can limit a patient’s ability to get back to social activities and work.
-Fortunately for Indianapolis area residents, double board-certified facial plastic surgeon Mark M. Hamilton, M.D., F.A.C.S., now offers a way to minimize the bruising that follows cosmetic treatments at Hamilton Facial Plastic Surgery, located in Carmel and Greenwood.
+Fortunately for Indianapolis area residents, double board-certified facial plastic surgeon Mark M. Hamilton, M.D., F.A.C.S., now offers a way to minimize the bruising that follows cosmetic treatments at Hamilton Facial Plastic Surgery, located in Carmel and Greenwood, Indiana.
 OcuMend® gel pads are proven to reduce pain, swelling, bruising and discomfort with both injections and surgery.
 Our patients have noticed a real difference in their recovery with this product and their before and after pictures demonstrate the results.

 Candidates for OcuMend® gel pads include anyone who is considering facial surgery or an injection procedure and would like to minimize the amount of bruising, swelling and discomfort that they may experience.
 These pads are particularly suitable for patients who will be receiving injections of fillers or other facial treatments since downtime is a major concern with these treatments.

 OcuMend® gel pads can reduce the swelling, bruising and pain following a cosmetic procedure, drastically improving your overall recovery experience.
 You’ll be able to return to normal activity significantly faster with less concern for the need for cover-up or camouflage make-up.